Investigating self-supervised representations for audio-visual deepfake detection: Models

 \section{Models}

-We study a wide range of self-supervised representation: from models trained on audio-visual data to models trained on visual-only or audio-only data.
-For the visual-only models, the content range from face models to generic images or video.~\cref{tab:models} summarizes the models used in the paper.
-The exact model checkpoints are in Supp.~\ref{sec:model-checkpoints}.
+We study a wide range of self-supervised representation: from models trained on audio-visual data to models trained on visual-only or audio-only data. \cref{tab:models} summarizes the models used in the paper.
+The exact model checkpoints are in App.~\ref{sec:model-checkpoints}.